 Two very similar sounding illnesses are not exactly the same.
 Bronchitis and bronchiolitis both affect the airways that lead to the lungs, but bronchitis is more common in older children and adults while bronchiolitis primarily affects young children.

-Bronchiolitis affects mainly young children and can have a variety of different causes - most of them viruses.
+Bronchiolitis affects mainly young children and can have a variety of different causes - most of them viral.
 It is one of the most common causes of wheezing in children.
+Bronchiolitis may be more serious and cause more difficulty breathing in young children compared to how bronchitis affects adults.

 These two illnesses are similar but aren't exactly the same.
+Bronchitis mainly affects adults and the most common symptom is a cough that can last for weeks.
+Bronchiolitis affects young children and is often characterized by wheezing and difficulty breathing due to swelling in the airways leading to the lungs.
 Be sure you know the differences between bronchitis and bronchiolitis before they affect you or your loved ones.